moonmaster9000/yasm/README.markdown

       #==> Yasm::FinalStateException: We're sorry, but the current state `Obliterated` is final.
 It does not accept any actions.

+## The Lazy Domino Effect

+The maximum time limit on a state can cause a domino effect.
+For example, suppose the start state for your context has a max time limit.
+And the action that runs when that time limit is reached transitions to a state with another max time limit.
+And so on.
+Now suppose you instantiate your context, and wait a reeeeealy long time.
+Like, long enough to cause a state transition domino effect.
+Let's model this with a traffic light system:

+    class TrafficLight
+      include Yasm::Context

+      start :green
+    end

+    class Green
+      include Yasm::State

+      maximum 10.seconds, :action => :transition_to_yellow
+    end

+    class TransitionToYellow
+      include Yasm::Action

+      triggers :yellow

+      def execute
+        puts "transitioning to yellow."
+      end
+    end

+    class Yellow
+      include Yasm::State

+      maximum 3.seconds, :action => :transition_to_red
+    end

+    class TransitionToRed
+      include Yasm::Action

+      triggers :red

+      def execute
+        puts "transitioning to red."
+      end
+    end

+    class Red
+      include Yasm::State

+      maximum 13.seconds, :action => :transition_to_green
+    end

+    class TransitionToGreen
+      include Yasm::Action

+      triggers :green

+      def execute
+        puts "transitioning to green."
+      end
+    end

+    t = TrafficLight.new

+    puts t.state.value
+      #==> Green

+    sleep 30

+    t.state.value
+      #==> "transitioning to yellow."
+      #==> "transitioning to red."
+      #==> "transitioning to green."
+      #==> Green

+Notice that this domino effect happened lazily when you call the `do!` method, or the `context.state.value` methods.
+Quite nice for systems where you persist your state to a db.

 ## PUBLIC DOMAIN

 This software is committed to the public domain.
 No license.
 No copyright.
 DO ANYTHING!